LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Android Debug Bridge (adb)**

-1. Connect your Android device or emulator to your laptop/desktop PC that has `adb` installed (see [this tutorial](https://www.xda-developers.com/install-adb-windows-macos-linux/) for more information) and open the app whose details you want to inspect, e.g. Telegram.
+1. Connect your Android device or emulator to your laptop/desktop PC that has `adb` installed (see [this tutorial](https://www.xda-developers.com/install-adb-windows-macos-linux/) for more information).
+2. Open the app whose details you want to inspect (e.g. Telegram).
-2. Open a new Command Prompt or Terminal window and input `adb devices`.
+3. Open a new Command Prompt or Terminal window and input `adb devices`.
-3. Finally, type the below-given command to get the information about the currently open application.
+4. Finally, type the below-given command to get the information about the currently open application.

   **Mac or Linux**